 Friendship Botanic Gardens members can take advantage of spectacular fishing opportunities along the banks of Trail Creek.
-The only requirements are a Friendship Botanic Gardens Fisherman’s Membership and a valid fishing license.
-Nearly 2,000 feet of Trail Creek winds through the Friendship Botanic Gardens grounds, and trout and salmon can be found in abundance during their spawning seasons.
+The only requirements are a Friendship Botanic Gardens Membership and a valid fishing license.
+Nearly 2,000 feet of Trail Creek twist and turn through Friendship Botanic Gardens.
+Trout and salmon can be found in abundance during their spawning seasons, along with many other types of aquatic life.
 Members have access year-round from dawn to dusk, giving you plenty of opportunity to find the perfect time to come out and cast a line in the water!

 The creek flows right through the heart of the grounds, eventually running into the waters of nearby Lake Michigan.
 The creek separates the Symphony side of our grounds from the Celebration side, with a bridge for visitors to walk over and see the water from above.
 It is a peaceful setting that can be enjoyed in ways other than fishing.
 Bring a lunch and watch the wildlife interact, or just sit and admire the beauty of the water as it flows peacefully through the woods.
 Trail Creek can be spotted from many of our walking and hiking trails, too!
 We encourage people to “forge a lifelong connection with nature,” and Trail Creek provides us with a great water resource that both humans and animals can enjoy.

 Friendship Gardens is a proud member of the Trail Creek Watershed Partnership.
 We are continually looking for funding opportunities to keep our portion of the water clean and safe since Trail Creek is a vital part of our organization and grounds.
 Be sure to check out our grounds and experience the beauty of Trail Creek peacefully running through the woods for yourself!